Survivors of conflict to meet Pope Francis in Congo

 An estimated 2 million Congolese are expected at the Mass at Kinshasa airport on February 1, which he said would make it the largest crowd event in Congo’s recent history.

 Eastern Congo is also increasingly grappling with violence linked to Islamic militants.
-Earlier this month, the Islamic State group claimed responsibility for killing at least 14 people and injuring dozens from a bomb that detonated inside a church while people were praying.
+Earlier this month, the Islamic State group claimed responsibility for killing at least 14 people and injuring dozens with a bomb that exploded inside a church while people were praying.

-In South Sudan, where Pope Francis will travel after Congo, civil war has prevented a visit since 2017.
-Despite a fragile peace agreement signed more than four years ago to end half a decade of fighting that killed nearly 400,000 people, the security is deteriorating.
+In South Sudan, where Francis will travel after Congo, civil war has prevented a papal visit since 2017.
+Despite a fragile peace agreement signed more than four years ago to end half a decade of fighting that killed nearly 400,000 people, the security situation is deteriorating.

-While large scale clashes have subsided, in recent months tens of thousands of people have been displaced by violence between politically-backed youth militias in Upper Nile and Jonglei states, displacing nearly 40,000 people.
+While large scale clashes have subsided, in recent months nearly 40,000 people have been displaced by violence between politically-backed youth militias in Upper Nile and Jonglei states.

 Much of the peace agreement hasn’t been implemented and there is infighting among a splintered opposition.
-Elections are now slated to be held in 2024 after a two-year delay but preparations have been extremely slow.
+Elections are now slated for 2024 after a two-year delay, but preparations have been extremely slow.

 Locals say they’re hoping the Pope’s visit will push the government to focus on peace.